Find out the current value of your property

 Appraisal reports are used by businesses, government agencies, individuals, investors and mortgage lenders when making important decisions regarding real estate transactions.
 The goal of an appraisal is to determine a property’s market value: the most probable price that the property will bring in a competitive and open market.

-Market price: the price at which a property actually sells, may not always represent the market value.
+The price at which a property actually sells, may not always represent the market value.

 For example, if a seller is under duress because of the threat of foreclosure, or if the property was sold in a private sale without being exposed to the open market, the property may sell below its market value.